**/**** Image B Sound C- Extras B+

 directed by Rob Reiner

 by Bill Chambers SPOILER WARNING IN EFFECT.
-I spent the better part of 1983 in a hospital hooked up to a poetically elaborate I.V., the end result of an anatomical whoopsie-daisy whereby one of my kidneys decided to invert itself.
+I spent the better part of 1983 in a hospital hooked up to a poetically elaborate I.V., the end result of a pyeloplasty to repair an irritable kidney.
 Media saturation wasn't then what it is now, and living sheltered like that made it doubly easy for movies to pass by my radar undetected.
 But in the strange case of Valley Girl, which I didn't even know existed until four or five years after its release (once its star, Nicolas Cage, was on the rise), I climbed aboard the bandwagon unbeknownst: The weekday nurses--who seemed old to me then but whom I now realize were probably in their early-twenties at best--returned to work one spring Monday having adopted an entirely new dialect and nicknamed themselves "the Valley girls."
 My susceptible young mind took to the language--I still talk like a goddamn Valley girl.

 I'm probably butchering the chronology, compressing certain things, conflating others (predating Valley Girl by almost a year, the sitcom "Square Pegs" is likely as culpable for the perversion of mine and the national vernacular), but I vividly remember a hospital worker securing a tube to my skin with a "gag me with a spoon" sticker.
 If any of this holds water, though, the nurses, as folks are wont to do, missed the lesson of the film, which, while next to impossible to define, sure isn't "emulate this parade of froufrou twats."
 The film claims to promote "individuality," but you'll find that the trickiest cause going, since you risk nurturing belligerence or a variety of social disorders.
 Safer to consider Valley Girl "Romeo and Juliet" sans the tragic bits.
 It's actually not very insightful if you read it in the socio-economic terms of a John Hughes picture; Hughes would twist the dynamics of Valley Girl so that they would resonate, but here you're stuck with Valley snobs and Hollywood slobs behaving with commensurate hostility towards one another to meaningless effect.
 I'm astounded that intelligent people take this extension of the summer-camp genre so seriously.